apache/airflow/contributing-docs/testing/unit_tests.rst

 In CI those tests are run in a slightly more complex way because we want to run them against the build provider packages, rather than mounted from sources.

+In case of canary runs we add ``--clean-airflow-installation`` flag that removes all packages before installing older airflow version, and then installs development dependencies from latest airflow - in order to avoid case where a provider depends on a new dependency added in latest version of Airflow.
+This clean removal and re-installation takes quite some time though and in order to speed up the tests in regular PRs we only do that in the canary runs.

 The exact way CI tests are run can be reproduced locally building providers from selected tag/commit and using them to install and run tests against the selected airflow version.